jixiaoyong/ApkSigner/docs/en/README.md

 2. Run `java -jar xxx.jar` to start the software

-For macOS users, you can consider using [jar2app](https://github.com/dante-biase/jar2app) to package the jar as an app to avoid the cumbersome mac system signature process.
+For macOS users, you can consider using [jar2app](https://github.com/dante-biase/jar2app) to package the jar as an app to avoid the cumbersome macOS signature process.

 ## License